A Large Range of Accommodation Styles

 This Traditional Cottage is located in the mountains in the North of Osaka.
-In this inn guests reserve a whole Japanese house with kitchen, bathroom, garden,… There are 3 traditional houses available, they are 150 years old and have been recently renovated.
+In this inn guests reserve a whole Japanese house with a kitchen, bathroom, garden,… There are 3 traditional houses available, they are 150 years old and have been recently renovated.
 Please be aware that there is no air conditioning available.

 In contrast to the limited privacy experienced in a traditional ryokan, guests use the houses on their own.
 In a cottage you actually rent an entire house,…read more

 Stay in a renovated Japanese home located in a neighborhood in Kyoto or Kanazawa and feel like a native.
 Your machiya townhouse is only rented out to one group at a time so you will have the entire house to yourself or your group.
 This is a great way to relax and feel Japanese culture.

 A golden-colored noren curtain greets you as you enter, while the deep blue walls draw you further into the house.
 Art pieces in the entrance and living room pair perfectly with the blue to evoke the colors of dawn,…read more

 Located in the Shijo downtown district o fKyoto, “Momohana-an” machiya holiday house is tucked down a quiet residential lane – your private retreat in Kyoto.
 Like many Kyoto machiyas, “Momohana-an” served not only as a living space but also as a store.
 Enter the house to discover a ‘mise no ma’ space,…read more